AmagiDDmxh/otcgo/README.md

 # build for production with minification
 npm run build

+# build for production and view the bundle analyzer report
+npm run build --report
 ```

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).